Fullrate/fwmerge/README.md

 This will ensure that the fail2ban-ssh chains exists, but otherwise will not touch the contents of the chain.

+For `iptables`, unmanaged chains cannot be handled by a single invocation of `fwmerge`.
+This is because `iptables-restore` does not support ensuring that a table exists without also flushing that chain(the `:<CHAIN> - ` directive in the ruleset).
+To work around this, `fwmerge` has two more generators:

+  - `iptables-chains`: generates a list of space-seperated `(table,chain)` pairs that must be created before the ruleset is applied.
+  - `iptables-nochains`: generates a full ruleset without the chain definition directives.
+This ruleset can be parsed to `iptables-restore -n`.

 Chain policy
 ------------